HarshilBhuva/portswigger-websecurity-academy/02-authentication/Broken_brute-force_protection,_IP_block/README.md

 I want both username and password fields to be configurable.
 For every entry in the `candidate_passwords.txt` file, I want to queue an additional request with the known good credentials `wiener:peter`.
 And as I'm unsure how concurrency and the brute force protection interact, I opt for a purely serial approach:

+// 📝 ADD "%s" FOR PAYLOAD HOLDERS

 ![Turbo intruder setup](img/turbo_intruder.png)

 Script version:
+// 📝 EDIT THE URL ACCORDING TO YOUR FILE LOCATION
 ```python
 # Find more example scripts at https://github.com/PortSwigger/turbo-intruder/blob/master/resources/examples/default.py
 def queueRequests(target, wordlists):